brotatotes/bht-automation/bht gen 1/Luke/Chapter 2/Luke 2 3 bht.md

 # Luke 2:3 Commentary Help Text

 ## BHT:
-The verse being described emphasizes the importance of lineage, heritage, and cultural customs.
-It depicts a universal event, highlighting that Jesus' birth carries significance for all people.
-The mention of everyone going to their own city showcases the connection between individuals and their ancestral roots.
-The verse also highlights the obedience, faithfulness, and submission of Joseph and Mary to the governing authorities, despite the inconvenience and hardship they faced in their journey.
-Additionally, it sheds light on the accuracy of the historical context through the mixing of Roman and Jewish customs.
+In this passage, individuals are seen traveling to their ancestral cities in order to be taxed.
+This showcases the wide-reaching impact of this event, emphasizing the significance of Jesus' birth for all humanity.
+The requirement for each person to return to their own city underscores the importance of lineage and fulfills Old Testament prophecies regarding the Messiah's birthplace.
+It also highlights the obedience and faithfulness of Joseph and Mary to the governing authorities.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
+1. "The city of his extraction, according to the Jewish custom, not of his abode."

-1. "went . . . to his own city" - This phrase highlights the Jewish custom of returning to one's ancestral city for a census, rather than the Roman method of going to one's place of residence.
-It emphasizes the importance of lineage and heritage in the Jewish culture.
+2. "The Jewish custom of returning to one's ancestral city during a census was in contrast to the Roman method of staying in one's place of residence."

-2. "city of his extraction" - This phrase further emphasizes the significance of one's ancestral city, suggesting that it is the place from which one's family originates.
-It underscores the connection between individuals and their roots, reinforcing the idea of identity and belonging.

-3. "according to the Jewish custom" - This statement highlights the cultural and religious practices that governed the actions of the people during that time.
-It emphasizes the adherence to traditions and customs, providing insight into the religious and social context in which the events of the verse take place.
+3. "This detail highlights the cultural and religious practices of the time, emphasizing the significance of lineage and ancestral ties in Jewish society."

+### Marvin Vincent:
+1. "The A. V. and Rev., alike miss the graphic force of the imperfect tense, were going."
+2. "The preparation and bustle and travel were in progress."
+3. "The town to which the village or place of their birth belonged, and where the house and lineage of each were registered."

 ### Philip Schaff:
 1. "Every one into his own city, i.e., to the city of his extraction."
-2. "This mixture of Roman and Jewish usage, so likely to occur in an enrolment, made under a Jewish king yet by order of the Roman Emperor, is a strong proof of the accuracy of Luke's account."
+2. "This mixture of Roman and Jewish usage, so likely to occur in an enrolment, made under a Jewish king yet by order of the Roman Emperor, is a strong proof of the accuracy of Luke’s account."
 3. "Roman usage required the enrolment of women, and possibly their actual presence at the place of enrolment."

+### Archibald T Robertson:
+1. "Each to his own city" - This phrase emphasizes the individual responsibility and connection to one's ancestral home, highlighting the importance of family and lineage in the context of the census.

+2. "Enrolment by household" - This phrase suggests that the registration process was organized according to family units, reinforcing the idea of tracing one's lineage and ancestral ties.

+3. "Each man went to the town where his family register was kept" - This statement underscores the significance of maintaining accurate records and the adherence to ancestral traditions, as individuals were required to return to their ancestral town for the census.

 ### John Gill:
-1. "The act of everyone going to be taxed highlights the universal nature of this event.
-It shows that Jesus' birth was not just a local event, but one that had significance for all people."
+1. "The act of everyone going to be taxed highlights the universal impact of this event, as people from different regions and backgrounds were all affected by the decree.
+It emphasizes the significance of Jesus' birth, which would have far-reaching implications for all humanity."

-2. "The mention of 'every one into his own city' emphasizes the importance of lineage and ancestry in Jewish culture.
-It reminds us that Jesus was born into a specific family and had a specific heritage."
+2. "The requirement for each person to return to their own city speaks to the importance of lineage and ancestry in Jewish culture.
+It underscores the fulfillment of Old Testament prophecies regarding the Messiah being born in Bethlehem, the city of David."

-3. "This verse also highlights the obedience of Joseph and Mary.
-Despite the inconvenience and hardship of traveling while Mary was pregnant, they willingly complied with the Roman census.
-It demonstrates their faithfulness and submission to the governing authorities."
+3. "This verse also highlights the obedience and submission of Joseph and Mary to the governing authorities.
+Despite the inconvenience and hardships of the journey, they willingly complied with the Roman decree, demonstrating their faithfulness and trust in God's plan."

 ## Generation Details